ygasaino1/TiKi7.github.io/README.md

 Version | Log
 :--- | :---
-1.5 | fixed priority of ban check in script structure.
+1.5 | fixed priority of ban check in script structure. added a bunch of report messages (private chat).
 1.4 | "/tkey" -> "/tpass" and now owner will get debug (Ctrl + D) message for each media request.
 1.3 | adding "/tban all" and the ability to set password for public channel